 The wines are available in a select range of wine shops and at major supermarkets, but also, they can be purchased from the winery itself

 Wine Tasting & Vineyard Tours

 Experience the taste of tradition and elegance.
-Enjoy scenic routes and explore the centenerary vineyards of the Nicosia Mountains by a private luxury vehicle.
+Enjoy scenic routes and explore the centenary vineyards of the Pitsillia Mountains in a 4×4 off road Landrover.
 Hear about the viticulture and history of the region.
 Sip on delicious whites, rose and reds while learning the unique characteristics of each, and how the production process affects the flavor notes.
 Enjoy a culinary tour of fusion Cyprus Cuisine at the winery’s fusion restaurant, Ierambelos, including a gourmet lunch or dinner on the picturesque balconies of the Santa Irene winery.